 Supported — can be inlined with a TLC file

 |Supported — can be inlined with a TLC file|

 When you use S-functions in referenced models, consider these requirements and limitations.

 If an S-function depends on an inherited sample time, the

 S-function must explicitly declare a dependence on the inherited sample

 For accelerator mode referenced models that contain an S-function

-that requires inlining using a Target Language Compiler file, the
+that requires inlining using a Target Language Compiler (TLC) file, the

+S-function

 A referenced model cannot use noninlined S-functions in these cases: